 - Don’t skip a class to catch up on sleep or to catch up in another class.
 This is where you learn what you need to be successful on quizzes, homework and tests.

 - If you rely on just reading the textbook, you will miss out on important information.

 - If you are falling behind in any of your classes, see your instructor, a learning center coach and your academic advisor.

-- If you are feeling pressures from all corners of your life, see the academic advisor and Counseling Services.
+- If you are feeling pressures from all corners of your life, see the academic advisor and the Counseling Center.
 Nip it in the bud.
 Watch out for number one.